eclipse-theia/theia-website/src/docs/authoring_extensions.md

 # Authoring Theia Extensions

+This guide will walk you through the process of creating Theia extensions and deploying them in your Theia-based application.
+Please make sure to be aware of the [different available extension mechanisms](docs/extensions/) of Theia (Plugins vs. Extensions) before you continue reading.

 As an example, we are going to add a menu item _Say hello_ that displays a notification "Hello world!".
 This article is guiding you through all the necessary steps.

 ## Theia’s Architecture